nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 **Node local work generation**

+Note that these commands do not use the configuration of the node.
+Prefer using the alternative above for that purpose, such as changing the number of threads for CPU work generation, or using work peers.

 [CPU](/commands/command-line-interface#-debug_profile_generate) with all available threads: `nano_node --debug_profile_generate [--difficulty fffffff800000000] [--multiplier 1.0]`

 [GPU](/commands/command-line-interface#-debug_opencl) acceleration: `nano_node --debug_opencl --platform=0 --device=0 [--difficulty fffffff800000000] [--multiplier 1.0]`